RedisLabs/redislabs-docs/content/ri/installing/install-k8s.md

 [Redis Enterprise Software for Kubernetes]({{<relref "/kubernetes/_index.md">}}) databases can be connected to a RedisInsight desktop client the same way as any other database.
 However, you can also install RedisInsight directly on your Kubernetes cluster with a deployment.
 You can also add an accompanying load balancer service, persistent storage, or both.

-This deployment can be created with or without a LoadBalancer service.
+This deployment can be created with or without a load balancer service.
 To add persistent storage, create a PersistentVolumeClaim.

 ## Create a RedisInsight deployment

-The example below is a RedisInsight deployment file that doesn't have a persistent volume claim or accompanying service.
+The example below is a RedisInsight deployment file without a persistent volume claim or accompanying service.
 You'll need to configure the following sections:

 - **`metadata`:** Configure the deployment name (`metadata.name`) and label (`labels.app`).
 - **`spec.replicas`:** Set the number replicas to 1.